Study of the decay pattern of $f_0 (1370)$ as a $\kappa \bar{\kappa }$ molecular state: Formalism

 For the $4 \pi$ decay channel, there are three different specific final states which are $2 \pi^+ 2 \pi^-$, $\pi^+ \pi^- 2 \pi^0$ and $4 \pi^0$ respectively.
-As claimed by the analyses in experiments~\cite{Bettini:1966zz,CrystalBarrel:2001xud,CRYSTALBARREL:2001ldq}, the $4 \pi$ final states are mainly from the intermediate channels of $\sigma \sigma$ (i.e. $f_0(500)$) and $\rho \rho$.
+As claimed by the analyses in experiments~\cite{Bettini:1966zz,CrystalBarrel:2001xud,CRYSTALBARREL:2001ldq}, the $4 \pi$ final states are mainly from the intermediate channels of $\sigma \sigma$ and $\rho \rho$.
 This mechanism is shown in Fig.~\ref{Fig:f01370decay}(c).
-Specifically, for the initial decay of an isoscalar state $f_0$, the $2 \pi^+2 \pi^-$ final state can only come from the $\rho^0 \rho^0$ and $\sigma \sigma $ intermediate channels; the $\pi^+ \pi^- 2 \pi^0$ final state can only come from the $\rho^+ \rho^-$ and $\sigma \sigma$ intermediate channels; and the $4 \pi^0$ final state can only come from the $\sigma \sigma$ intermediate channel.
-Note that, due to the identical feature, the exchange of the identical particles can also produce different diagrams that can contribute.
+Specifically, for the decay of an isoscalar state $f_0$, the $2 \pi^+2 \pi^-$ channel is only from the $\rho^0 \rho^0$ and $\sigma \sigma $ intermediate channels; the $\pi^+ \pi^- 2 \pi^0$ channel is only from the $\rho^+ \rho^-$ and $\sigma \sigma$ intermediate channels; and the $4 \pi^0$ channel is only from the $\sigma \sigma$ intermediate channel.
+Because these final states include identical particles, we must account for additional contributions arising from identical particles exchange.